Notes on twisted homology and cohomology groups for the Wirtinger integral: Abstract

 \section{Abstract}

 The Wirtinger integral is one of the integral representations of the Gauss hypergeometric function.
 Its integrand is given by a product of complex powers of theta functions.
-The twisted homology and cohomology groups associated with this integral yield twisted period relations.
-By studying the structure of the twisted homology and cohomology groups in detail, we obtain simple forms of the relations.
+We study the structure of the twisted homology and cohomology groups associated with this integral.
+Using the involution on the complex torus, we show that these groups decompose into eigenspaces which are orthogonal with respect to the intersection forms.
+Each eigenspace is related to the twisted (co)homology group associated with the Euler-type integral representation of the Gauss hypergeometric function.
+We also show that the corresponding intersection matrices admit simple forms.